Marshall 82 Exceptional

 What's it like Living in Marshall?

-Marshall, Minnesota is a mid-sized city with a population of 13,604 inhabitants.
-At 78%, the majority of the Marshall population is White; this is followed by 6% Asian and 5% Black.
+Located in the state of Minnesota, Marshall is a mid-sized city with a population of 14,075 inhabitants.
+If we take a look at the last Census, the vast majority of the population falls within one racial group (78% White).
+Given that fact, Marshall could be considered less diverse than other cities.
 Marshall could be a great place for young adults and students as the average age of 33 years old is below the nation’s average.
-Not a fan of sitting in traffic during your commute to work?
-Marshall offers shorter work commutes, with an average one-way commute time taking only 12 minutes, far lower than the national average of 26 minutes.
+If you're not a fan of traffic congestion and long commute times to work, Marshall is the place to be.
+Commutes to work here are shorter, with an average one-way commute time taking only 12 minutes, significantly lower than the national average of 26 minutes.

-With a livability score of 79 out of 100, Marshall is ranked #1,398 in the United States and #46 in Minnesota.
-Clearly, Marshall is doing something right, as this score ranks well above the average of most cities.
+The livability score in Marshall is 82/100 and the city is ranked in the 96th percentile of all cities across America.
+This is a fantastic score, as Marshall ranks well in multiple categories!
 The cherry on top is that Marshall also ranks in the top 10 percent of all cities.
-For each of the livability categories, we see that Marshall ranks very well for crime (B+), cost of living (A+), education (A-) and housing (B+).
+For each of the livability categories, we see that Marshall ranks very well for crime (A), cost of living (A+), education (A) and housing (A+).

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Marshall apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.

 Assuming that Marshall meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Marshall.
 Everything else becomes a lot less important if it turns out that home prices in Marshall are simply unattainable.
-Median real estate prices in Marshall come in at $156,000, which is 18.5% lower than the Minnesota average.
-The home price to income ratio compares the median home prices to the median household income.
-In Marshall, the home price to income ratio is 3.2, which is 6.7% higher than the Minnesota average.
+The median home price for Marshall homes is $284,673, which is 16% lower than the Minnesota average.
+If we take a closer look at the affordability of homes in Marshall, we’ll see that the home price to income ratio is 3.9, which is 5.4% higher than the Minnesota average.

 Best Places to Live in and Around Marshall